 Booking for our Summer 2021 Series is now open

-We are tentatively planning some face-to-face events for the autumn, but in the mean time we are pleased to announce our third series of online events, which includes two National Webinars, alongside members-only Zoom events focusing on issues of particular interest to singing teachers today.
-Booking is open for the first three events, and please do save the date for our AGM which takes place on Sunday 11 July.
+We are tentatively planning some face-to-face events for the autumn, but in the mean time we are pleased to announce our third series of online events, so whether you'd benefit from knowing more about Trinity Digital Grades or have an interest in teaching children's voices or vocal rehabilitation, AOTOS always aims to bring you events focusing on issues of particular interest to singing teachers today.

 Singing, aerosols and COVID – what does the PERFORM study tell us?